FourjsGenero/ex_hr/README.md

   make clean

-##Screen Shots
+## Screen Shots

-This is the application running in a browser
+This is the application running in a Browser

 ![Browser Client](https://user-images.githubusercontent.com/20328875/219250407-b4f709a5-6531-45e4-be29-fb1991ff50b8.png "Browser Client")